EmilioPiscioneri/My-website/design-choices.md

 - Nav data is an array of objects.

 - The .env file doesn't add security once my system is compromised but it does stop you all from seeing things I need hidden

+- I never have admin cookies expire because I create so little of them it wouldn't even make a difference if I created 10,000 of them